devoworm/Digital-Bacillaria/Behaviors/Open Papers/Bacillaria-CoPGs.md

+## Collective Pattern Generators: behavioral signatures of environmental interactions

 #### Main Idea:
 Central Pattern Generators (CPGs) generate oscillations from a small neural circuit (pacemaker neurons).
 In neuronal systems, CPGs generate oscillations from a small neural circuit (pacemaker neurons).

-In _Bacillaria_, we observe collective pattern generators (CoPGs?), which are generated from collective and coordinated behavior.
+In _Bacillaria_, we observe collective pattern generators (CoPGs), which are generated from collective and coordinated behavior.
 No central nervous system or brain is involved.

 #### Aneural Architecture
 _Bacillaria_ brain looks like the following: